markohlebar/BIND/README.md

 ## BIND DSL ##

-Bind offers a special [DSL](http://en.wikipedia.org/wiki/Domain-specific_language) to build your bindings.
+Bind offers a special language to build your bindings.
 You can use it either from code or from XIB-s.
-The language describes which keypaths are assigned from each binding,
+The language describes which keypaths are assigned for each binding.

 ### Examples ###